guava3s/guava3shome-config-form/README-EN.md

 libraries like AntUI/ElementUI.

-When using dynamically imported components, developers can initialize and control component props via the ' componentProps' field for enhanced flexibility.
+When using dynamically imported components, developers can initialize and control component props via the ' component/bind' field for enhanced flexibility.

 ## Getting Started